The words have been rattling around in my head since the expression came up in recent days. “Leaving to survive.”

 This is oversimplifying; marriage is layered and complex.
 Still, I know many women whose departure from their conventional lives, one way or another, is a story of survival.

-Incidentally, a regular reader, Shelley, left her comment about the way she departed from her last job.
+Incidentally, a regular reader, Shelley, left her comment about the way she departed her last job.
 “Leaving to survive” was the phrase she used, and she didn’t feel very good about that.
 In fact, she used the word “failure.”

 Failure – The “Easy” Way Out?